RomanPlusPlus/Thio/README.md

 ### 5. Name

 Thio is named after Isaac Asimov's [Thiotimoline](https://en.wikipedia.org/wiki/Thiotimoline), a fictitious chemical that starts dissolving **before** it makes contact with water:)

+### 6. Contact

+If you have any questions that can't be resolved through Github, feel free to [contact](https://www.linkedin.com/in/sitelew/) me directly.